weakhoes/DarkSpy-Loader-UI-Paste/README.md

 ------------------------------------------------------------------------------------------------------------
 - This Is A Paste Of DarkSpy UI

+- Reminder This IS NOT MY LOADER DESIGN

+- DESGIN WAS PASTED FROM DARKSPY LOADER

 - Injection Code And HWID Code And DLL Code Pasted From SimpleLoader

 - Pasted UI And Code Additons By Krypto On FunDip#6446/Me